yegor256/blog/_drafts/hoc.md

 considered a false metric.

-Hits-of-Code takes complexity into account, because the longer you work with that sorting algorithm the more modifications you will make to its lines.
-Well, this statement is true only if you use Git regularly and commit your changes frequently &mdash; that is how you tell Git about your work progress.
+Hits-of-Code takes complexity into account, because the longer you work with that sorting algorithm the more modifications you make to its lines.
+Well, this statement is true if you use Git regularly and commit your changes frequently &mdash; that is how you tell Git about your work progress.

-## Practical Examples
+## Conclusion

 Finally, look at [this list of open projects](http://www.teamed.io/portfolio.html) completed by our team over the last few years.
 Every project has two metrics: Lines-of-Code and Hits-of-Code.
-Here are the most interesting of them:
+It is interesting to see how relatively small projects have very big (over a million) HoC numbers.
+This immediately reminds me how much time we invested into it and how old are they.

+My conclusion is that this Hits-of-Code metric can be used as a tool of progress tracking in a software development project.
+Moreover, it can be used for estimations of team size, project budget, development schedule and so forth.
+Obviously, LoC can't be the only metric, but in combination with others it may greatly help in estimating, planning and tracking.